jasonrig/checkpointr/README.md

   42
 }, "test_checkpoint1")
 ```
 After running the code above, `y = 42`, `m = 50`, and `s = 29.30017`.
-These values will be stored in `test_checkpoint1.dat`.
+These values will be stored in `checkpoint.dat`.
 If this code were to be re-run, the expression inside the curly braces would be skipped.

 The execution of the code can be further be triggered by changes to dependent variables:
 ```